Nathan-Furnal/encrypted-file-sharing/README.md

 # Warnings
 Do **NOT** use any of the application keys or private keys of this repo, they were generated strictly for demonstration purposes.
-Using those keys as they are make your project unsecure.
+Using those keys as they are will make your project unsecure.

 # Secure software development and web security project